-How to get vomit off your upholstery
+How to clean vomit off your couch

 So, dad may have bounced your little one a little too much, or maybe your new puppy actually shouldn’t have eaten that...one way or another, you’ve ended up with a nice splash of vome´ (pronounced Vom - ay) on your flawless fabric couch.
 Now, the trick is to remove it from your fabric couch, without creating watermarks, or damaging your upholstery.

 The best way of removing the smell of vomit from your upholstery is to clean it as soon as the incident occurs - this will also prevent the acid in the vomit from eating away at the fabric.
 The first step is to blot the area with a paper towel and remove any solids.
 Before moving on to step 2, it’s important to note that not all fabric reacts well to traditional cleaning methods, therefore, before you try any of the below methods, make sure you check the care tag on your couch.

 W - Safe to use water-based cleaners